-My personal reasoning as to why I believe has changed progressively over the years and has evolved in many ways.
-I started as a cradle Catholic, so I was taught to believe at a very young age.
+My personal reasoning for why I believe has changed progressively over the years and has evolved in many ways.
+I started as a cradle Catholic and was taught to believe at a very young age.
 However, like a majority of cradle Catholics, my faith was very watered down.
-I remember going to an YFC (Youth for Christ) camp and on Day-1, telling everyone that I was just there for the girls.
+I remember going to a YFC (Youth for Christ) camp and on Day 1, telling everyone that I was just there for the girls.
 What an embarrassment.
-However, from that camp I saw that being Christian could be ‘cool’.
-I saw Christians Break dancing, rapping, hip hopping, and also singing to Praise and Worship.
-Sure, it may have been a bit superficial, but it was a good start in knowing that Christians doesnt need to mean boring.
-As life progressed, I exposed myself to more Catholic circles.
-Slowly my faith grew through friendships, music, testimonials, keynote speakers, Catholic radio, and podcasts.
-I started to connected dots in faith and understanding.
-I began to understand truths about my faith and how it would influence my everyday life.
-My life started to feel so free and is constantly filled with joy.
-My faith has taught me how to love my friends, family, and spouse in ways I would never have found otherwise.
+However, from that camp I also saw that being Christian could be ‘cool’.
+I saw Christians break dancing, rapping, hip-hopping, and singing praise and worship songs.
+Sure, it may have been a bit superficial, but it was a good start in realising that being Christian didn’t have to mean being boring.

 So why should you believe in the Christian God?

-I believe many of my friends would be open to the likelihood of God and even be convinced by many arguments.
-After all, the idea of a loving God who wants to grant you an abundance of gifts, virtues, love, and then eternity in paradise together with loved ones sounds very attractive.
-As Catholics, we believe that God created us build a relationship with Him.
-At the root of all our desires, God alone, can satisfy our hearts.
-Sadly, many will not pursue this idea due to social constructs.
-That is, fearful that Christian rules will limit their ability to have fun to the fullest.
-Not wanting to be locked in.
-Or, even be outcasted from society.
-Consequently, these people will choose to turn a blind eye, hoping for an ignorant-is-bliss way of life, fearing it will lock them in.
+As a Catholic, I believe that God created us to build a relationship with Him.
+At the root of all our desires, God alone can satisfy our hearts.
+Sadly, many will not pursue this idea due to social constructs—for example, the fear that Christian rules will limit their ability to have fun to the fullest, not wanting to be locked in, or even being outcasted from society.
+Consequently, these people will choose to turn a blind eye, hoping for an ignorant-is-bliss way of life.
 Whereas in reality, I found this to be the complete reverse: the truth made me feel more free and just so thankful for everything in life.

-Angry people will shout the loudest.
-So yes, I see why we would question, why would we want to be on any harsh receiving end.
+Angry people will shout the loudest, so yes, I see why we would question why we’d want to be on any harsh receiving end.
 Often the more passionate and angry someone is, it correlates to the degree of how much they are hurting.
-I’d need to rethink whether I can build a healthy bridge with these angry people.
-A bridge where all parties can think logically about the claims and reasoning being put forward.
+I’d need to rethink whether I can build a healthy bridge with these angry people—a bridge where all parties can think logically about the claims and reasoning being put forward.
 This includes myself.
 I should be aware of any emotional or biased thoughts that may be persuading one belief over another.
-It is important to question oneself: why is it important to believe in God?
-After all, if we don’t want to be convinced or if our minds and hearts are not prepared to receive Him, then it is most likely that all the reasoning that this world could possibly ever offer will not be sufficient.

-God has answered prayers.
 And not just mine, but those of many others as well.
 There are some prayers I’ve requested, and God has sometimes chosen not to answer immediately.
 Sometimes He answers at a later time, and He answers in abundance.
 Sure, He doesn’t always give me exactly what I wanted, but it’s always what I needed.
 Reflecting on my prayer requests, He has always given me more than I could ever ask for.
-When terrible things happen, I believe all things are permitted to happen so that they can bring a greater good.
+When terrible things happen, I believe all things are permitted to happen so that they can bring about a greater good.
 We may just not understand it and may never will.

 The Apostles endured horrendous deaths.
 Many other groups often renounce their faith when faced with death or horrible torture.
 This indicates that the Apostles and early Christians really believed that Jesus truly resurrected.